SiliconLabs/unify-matter-bridge/doc/readme_building_x86_64.md

 root@docker:/unify-matter-bridge/linux$ ninja -C out/host debian
 ```

-> 🔴 After building, the `unify-matter-bridge` binary is located at `/unify-matter-bridge/linux/out/host/obj/bin/unify-matter-bridge`.
+> 🔴 After building, the `unify-matter-bridge` binary is located at `/unify-matter-bridge/linux/out/host/obj/bin/unify-matter-bridge` and debian is located at `/unify-matter-bridge/linux/out/amd64/packages/uic-mb_<version>_amd64.deb`.

+## Compile the chip-tool

 The `chip-tool` is a CLI tool that can be used to commission the bridge and to control end devices.